icebob/moleculer-java-site/docs/events.md

     <img src="assets/balanced-events.gif" alt="Balanced events diagram" />
 </div>

-The group name comes from the service name, but it can be overwritten in event definition in services.
+The group name comes from the service name, but it can be overwritten in event definition in services (by the @Group Annotation).

-**Example**
+**Example:**
 ```java
 @Name("payment")
 public class PaymentService extends Service {